dwrobel/flatcam/README.md

 - removed the styling on the comboboxes cellWidget's in the Tool Tables
 - replaced some of the icons that did not looked Ok on the dark theme
 - added a new toolbar button for the Copy object functionality
+- changed the Panelize tool icon
+- corrected some strings

 14.10.2019